Avelous/private-key-dice/CONTRIBUTING.md

 ### Additional Information

-- Controllers: Game logic for admin and player operations.
+- API routes: Game logic for admin and player operations lives in `packages/nextjs/app/api`.
-- Middleware: Authentication logic.
-- Models: Mongoose schemas for the game model.
-- Routes: API endpoints for admin and player interactions.
-For more details on specific implementations, refer to the respective files within the project at `packages/backend`.
+- Database access: Implemented with Prisma and PostgreSQL, via `packages/nextjs/lib/db.ts` and `packages/nextjs/prisma/schema.prisma`.
+- Realtime: Ably is used by the API routes to broadcast game updates to clients.

-With these instructions, you should be able to set up and run the backend server with MongoDB and Ably Realtime integration.
-If you encounter any issues, consult the respective documentation for [Mongoose](https://mongoosejs.com/docs/) and [Ably](https://ably.com/docs).
+With these instructions, you should be able to set up and run the backend server with PostgreSQL, Prisma, and Ably Realtime integration.
+If you encounter any issues, consult the respective documentation for [Prisma](https://www.prisma.io/docs), [PostgreSQL](https://www.postgresql.org/docs/), and [Ably](https://ably.com/docs).